XcalableMP/manual/en/align.rst

     integer :: a(8)
     !$xmp align a(i) with t(i)

-The align construct aligns the owner node of a[i] with t(i), a distributed template.
+The align directive aligns the owner node of a[i] with t(i), a distributed template.
 As a result, array a is distributed among the node set p.

 .. image:: ../img/align/1dim.png

-The align construct also can be used for multi-dimensional arrays.
+The align directive also can be used for multi-dimensional arrays.

 * XMP/C program